-The LCR is calculated as follows: $$\frac{\text{Liquidity buffer (HQLA)}}{\text{Net cash outflows over 30 day stress scenario}}$$
+Liquidity buffer (HQLA) The LCR is calculated as follows: Net cash outflows over 30 day stress scenario

 Where the net liquidity outflow is determined by calculating a stressed outflow value and subtracting from this the stressed inflow which will take place over the next 30-day period.
 The stressed outflow is determined by multiplying the outstanding balances of various categories of liabilities and off-balance sheet commitments by the supervisory rates at which they are expected to run off or be drawn down in the 30 day stress period.
-The stressed inflow is determined by applying inflow rates to the outstanding balances of various contractual receivables.
+The stressed inflow is determined by applying inflow rates to balances due to be paid to the institution over the next 30 days.

-TBUK has an LCR requirement of 100%, and the ratio should not drop below this level.
+TBUK has an LCR requirement of 100%.

-As at 31 December 2022, TBUK's LCR was 442.7%.
-This is calculated as a total HQLA of £668.9m divided by net cash outflows of £151.1m.
+As at 31 December 2023, TBUK's LCR was 420.8%.
+This is calculated as a total HQLA of £715.9m divided by net cash outflows of £170.1m.